ritikjain1/QsideCapstone25/README.md

 # About the Project

-This project is part of a broader effort by the QSIDE Institute and its Act-NOW initiative to address tensions between communities of color and law enforcement, which uses quantative methods to focus on:
+This project is part of a broader effort by the QSIDE Institute and its Act-NOW initiative to address the following key points:

 1.)
 Identifying and analyzing key issues affecting chronic absenteeism